larriant/thepheonixproject/philosophicalterms.md

 [Transcendental Materialism][2]:

-Solipsism: only my own mind is sure to exist.
+[Solipsism][3]: only my own mind is sure to exist.

 # Epistemology
 Regress Problem: how can we eventually terminate a logical argument with some statement(s) that do not require further justification but can still be considered rational and justified?

-Foundationalism: certain "foundations" or "basic beliefs" support other beliefs but do not themselves require justification from other beliefs.
+[Foundationalism][4]: certain "foundations" or "basic beliefs" support other beliefs but do not themselves require justification from other beliefs.

-Coherentism: an individual belief is justified circularly by the way it fits together (coheres) with the rest of the belief system
+[Coherentism][5]: an individual belief is justified circularly by the way it fits together (coheres) with the rest of the belief system

 # Free Will
 Determinism: all events are ‘determined’ by previously existing courses.